peekxc/peekxc.github.io/content/posts/data_structures_array/data_structures1.md

 ## Sparse arrays

 A _sparse array_ is a data structure that mimicks the semantics of _arrays_, but whose space complexity is proportional to the number of non-zero values it contains.
-Like _arrays_, there are (fixed, dynamic, and $n$-dimensional) variants of them, they are typically type-homogenous, and they also use an offset-based scheme to permit fast element access.
+Like _arrays_, there exist fixed / dynamic / $d$-dimensional variants, they are typically type-homogenous, and they also use an offset-based scheme to permit fast element access.
 Unlike _arrays_, element-wise access is typically not constant-time.

 Suppose you wanted to build a $(n \times n)$ [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix) $M$ from a [generator](https://peps.python.org/pep-0255/) $f$ whose size is unknown and which on evaluation yields a 3-tuple of the form $(i,j,x)$, where: